Vector35/binaryninja-api/docs/guide/type.md

 <types: {'colors': <type: enum>, 'person': <type: struct>}, variables: {}, functions: {}>
 ```

-If you're importing a large number of headers from an existing project you might find that some features are not compatible with the type parser that Binary Ninja uses.
-In that case, you may find the [Header Plugin](https://github.com/rmspeers/binja_load_headers) useful as it attempts to automate the normalization of these features in a way that simplifies importing headers into your analysis.
+If you're importing a large number of headers from an existing project you might find that some features are not compatible with the type parser that Binary Ninja currently uses.
+In that case, you may find the [Header Plugin](https://github.com/rmspeers/binja_load_headers) useful as it attempts to automate the normalization of headers to make them compatible with Binary Ninja's type parser.

 NOTE: While they have similar names, be aware that the parse_types APIs live off of the [Platform](https://api.binary.ninja/binaryninja.platform.Platform.html#binaryninja.platform.Platform) class as they require knowledge of the existing architecture's platform whereas the simpler `parse_type_string` is accessed directly from the [BinaryView](https://api.binary.ninja/binaryninja.binaryview.BinaryView.html#binaryninja.binaryview.BinaryView) class.

-### Using Type objects
+#### Using Type objects

-Base [types](https://api.binary.ninja/binaryninja.types-module.html) can be easily composed to create simple type objects:
+Base [types](https://api.binary.ninja/binaryninja.types-module.html) can be easily composed to create simple type objects or added with [Structures](https://api.binary.ninja/binaryninja.types.Structure.html#binaryninja.types.Structure):

 ```py
 >>> myar = Type.array(Type.char(), 20)